 Bristol Aquarium is a popular attraction in the Bristol harbour because of its amazing marine life displays.
 The huge aquarium features eight areas where you can find different species of fish and other marine creatures.
 Get a chance to see real-life Giant Pacific Octopus, spectacular rays, and terrifying sharks.
 Enjoy close encounters with all sorts of sea creatures at the underwater walkthrough tunnel.

 Brunel's SS Great Britain lets you experience the sights, sounds, and smells of life on board!
 The Michelin-starred museum stands on the original Great Western Dockyard where it was built back in 1970.
 Before you start your journey on board, you can get a fish's eye view of the oldest iron hull in the world with the help of state-of-the-art technology.
 After exploring the ship, you can also check out the Dockyard Museum, Brunel Institute, and David MacGregor Library.

 At-Bristol is one of the most visited interactive science centres in the UK.
 It is located along Anchor Road in Harbourside.
 Explore hundreds of hands-on exhibits and watch various live shows.
 It also features a Planetarium where you can witness amazing vistas of the night sky and learn how to spot the different constellations.
-There is a café at the ground floor that offers great views of the Millennium Square and an excellent selection of food and drinks.
+There is a café that offers great views of the Millennium Square and an excellent selection of food and drinks.

 St Mary Redcliffe is a magnificent church located at 12 Colston Parade in Redcliffe.
 It has been established more than 800 years ago and is known for its remarkable Gothic Architecture.
 Queen Elizabeth I even described this landmark as “the fairest, goodliest, and most famous parish church in England.”
 You can get in for free and even join the guided tours to learn more about the history of the church.